Everyone knows that a good night's sleep prepares you for the day.

 In addition, several nutrients promote good sleep quality and support your mood.

-It is necessary to make proteins and other important molecules in your body, including those needed for optimal sleep and mood.
+It is necessary for making proteins and other important molecules in your body, including those necessary for optimal sleep and mood.

 This article describes the effects of tryptophan on these fundamental areas of your life.